near/core-contracts/lockup/README.md

 /// This method also doesn't account for tokens locked for the contract storage. pub fn get_owners_balance(&self) -> WrappedBalance;

-/// Returns total balance of the account including tokens deposited on the staking pool. pub fn get_balance(&self) -> WrappedBalance;

 /// The amount of tokens the owner can transfer now from the account.
 /// Transfers have to be enabled. pub fn get_liquid_owners_balance(&self) -> WrappedBalance;